- About us

 Accordingly, arrangements were made for his ashrama-svikaram (acceptance of the sannyasa order).
 His Holiness the 38th Jeeyar of Ahobila Mutt, Srimad Srinivasa Shatagopa Yatheendra Mahadesikan (also known as Srimad Thirukkudanthai Azhagiyasingar) awarded him the preksha-mantra (a prerequisite for accepting sannyasa)/ Thus, he became the 5th pontiff of the Srimad Andavan Ashramam in the Tamil month of Avani in the year 1905 in front of thousands of disciples and well-wishers.
 He accepted the name Srinivasa Ramanuja Mahadesikan, and was popularly called Srimad Kadanthethi Andavan.

 The great scholar, Thiruvaheendrapuram Ashtavadani Sri Anathachariar composed and offered the thanian for Kadanthethi Andavan at the shrine of Sri Ranganatha Perumal.

 However, Srimad Kadanthethi Andavan’s health continued to deteriorate due to old age.
 Sometimes, he would faint and lose consciousness during his discourses.
 In 1908, when Srimad Andavan’s health continued to worsen, he awarded the sannyasa order to Therazhandur Sri Varadachar Swami with the name Srimad Vedanta Ramanuja Maha Desikan (later known as Srimad Nammandavan), as his successor.

 Both the acharyas were together for a period of 6 months.
-Srimad Kadanthethi Andavan departed to adorn thirunadu on 17th February 1909, corresponding to the tithi (lunar day) of Krishna Paksha-Dvadasi in the month of Masi in the year called Kilaka.
+Srimad Kadanthethi Andavan departed to adorn thirunadu on 17th February 1909, corresponding to the tithi (lunar day) of Krishna Paksha-Dwadashi in the month of Masi in the year called Kilaka.